ImtiazVision/Java/Notes.md

 2. SubClass (Child/ Derived Class): This class inherits from the superclass.
 A child class shares all of the mother class's non-private attributes.
 All non-private members of a child class are defined in the child class.
 All non-private members of a child class are defined in the mother class.

 To implement inheritance, we may utilize the term extends.
 At any one moment, a class may only extend from one other class, and it cannot extend itself.

+### Advantage of using Inheritance :

+Inheritance allows us to eliminate redundant coding, which saves us time and effort.